SLCoding/Sandman/README.md

 ----------------------
 -	also not ready yet...

-Why we did this code?
+Why we developed this
 =====================
 We coded this for our personal needs.
 Some members of our team have home servers and don't want them to run 24/7.
 So, we did this. ;-)
-If you've got some good idea to improve this Project let us know or fork it and code it by yourself.
-Maybe we consider your idea as good.
-Who knows, it could be included in the future.
+If you've got some good idea to improve this project let us know o,r fork it and code it by yourself.
+Who knows, maybe your idea is awesome enough for us to include it in our awesome project. ;)

 License
 =======